 (iii) the Client has not complied with an adjudicator’s notice that the Client must pay an amount to Scafworx by a particular date; and

-(iv) Scafworx has given written notice to the Client of its intention to suspend the supply of Scaffolding under the construction contract.
+(iv) Scafworx has given written notice to the Client of its intention to suspend the carrying out of construction work under the construction Contract.

 (ii) is not liable for any loss or damage whatsoever suffered, or alleged to be suffered, by the Client or by any person claiming through the Client; and